SouLadyBug/visual-wetlandbirds-2.0/visual-wetlandbirds/README.md

 The default seed is `42`.
 Experiment settings live in `configs/config.yaml`.
 Results should be treated as protocol-specific estimates, not universal model rankings.

-## Scientific cautions

-The supplied detection implementation used a home-grown VOC-style AP calculation while comparing against literature values reported for YOLOv9.
-These metrics should **not** be presented as perfectly protocol-identical until the paper's exact evaluation definition and implementation are verified.
-The final report should make this limitation explicit.

-The original crop-classification scripts use `StratifiedKFold` over individual samples.
-Because samples can originate from the same video, this can permit video-level leakage.
-The final repository therefore does not label that procedure as leakage-free without further evidence.
-Detection is explicitly grouped by video.

-## Results

-No experimental results are fabricated by this repository.
-Generated results belong under `results/` and should be traceable to a configuration and run log.

-## License and citation

-Add the project's actual license and the exact dataset/paper citation after the supplied report and source publication details have been provided.